bdurand/http_instrumentation/README.md

 # event.payload[:url] will be https://example.com/path in both cases
 ```

+The hostname will also be converted to lowercase in these attributes.

 ### Silencing Notifications

 If you want to suppress notifications, you can do so by surrounding code with an `HTTPInstrumentation.silence` block.